boyerjason700/Mission_to_Mars/README.md

     - create containers to display news article, images, and table
     - create 'Scrape New Data' button to perform our scraping function
     - refactor code to ensure data displayed is responsive to multiple device sizes
-    - Bootstrap; customize web page appearance
+    - Bootstrap; customize web page appearance(background color change, jumbotron image fill, button color change, text color change)

 # Summary
 Our Flask app displays the most recent article scraped from the NASA Mars News site, an updated image from the Space Images site and a table from the Mars Facts site.
 Four hemisphere images scraped from the Mars Hemisphere site are displayed at the bottom.
 The page is responsive to desktops, tablets, and phones.